Homepage

 For cash before you fly, MoneySavingExpert’s Travel Money Max tool allows you to compare exchange rates from your nearby bureaux de change.
 You can usually get a very competitive rate by shopping around.
 Avoid leaving it to the absolute last minute as airports are notoriously terrible for money conversion.
 You will almost certainly get a bad rate here.

 It’s likely you’ll also be served a bad rate if you choose pounds when paying by card in a shop or restaurant overseas.
-Paying in sterling will cost you more as the retailer will determine the exchange rate – this is called Dynamic Currency Conversion – and it will not be in your favour.
+Paying in sterling will cost you more as the retailer will determine the exchange rate and it will not be in your favour.
 The same goes for ATM withdrawals, so always pay and withdraw in the local currency.

 Dodge these unnecessary charges by getting a specialist credit card that you can use abroad – the best won't charge a transaction fee.
-The Barclaycard Rewards Visa is MoneySavingExpert’s top travel credit card pick, and you’ll even get 0.25% cashback on most of your purchases.
-The Halifax Clarity Mastercard is also a good choice for spending, but charges interest on withdrawals.
-As with any credit card, always make sure you spend within your means and pay it off on time to avoid incurring any interest.
+The Barclaycard Rewards Visa is one of MoneySavingExpert’s top picks, and you’ll even get 0.25% cashback on most of your purchases.

-In terms of debit cards, Starling Bank does not charge any fees for spending or withdrawing cash abroad and its rates are widely considered to be good.
-The app-only Chase Mastercard, which offers 1% cashback on most spending for your first year, is also a good bet for fee-free spending abroad.
-The downside?
-You’ll need an iPhone or Android mobile device that supports the app to get one.
+In terms of debit cards, the app-only Chase Mastercard, which offers 1% cashback on most spending for your first year, is also a good bet for fee-free spending abroad.

 9. Dodge baggage fees